eq19/maps/addition/spin1/README.md

  -----+-----+---------
 ```

-IREE supports the most popular machine learning [frameworks](https://iree.dev/guides/ml-frameworks/#execution) using the same underlying technology.
+IREE supports most popular machine learning [frameworks](https://iree.dev/guides/ml-frameworks/#execution) using the same underlying technology.
 Here we are going to use SavedModels from [TensorFlow Hub](https://www.tensorflow.org/hub).

 ```note
 Each machine learning framework has some "export" mechanism that snapshots the structure and data in your program.